kokobus122/kokobus122/README.md

 🎓 I am Koko, a **Front and Back End Web Developer** specializing in **React Applications**.

 👨‍💻 I have been programming since 2019 and continued to develop my skills since then.
-I'm currently a freelancer looking for web-related work/projects to contribute to.
+My most recent API-related project has finally been released, feel free to check it out [here](https://github.com/kokobus122/SBAutoReview).

 ## 🛠️ Skills